goetzrieger/ansible-labs-summit2020/ansible-getting-started/1.5-handlers/README.md

 ## Step 5.3 - Simple Loops

 Loops enable us to repeat the same task over and over again.
 For example, lets say you want to create multiple users.
 By using an Ansible loop, you can do that in a single task.
 Loops can also iterate over more than just basic lists.
-For example, if you have a list of users with their coresponding group, loop can iterate over them as well.
+For example, if you have a list of users with their corresponding group, loop can iterate over them as well.
 Find out more about loops in the [Ansible Loops](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html) documentation.

 To show the loops feature we will generate three new users on `node1`.
 For that, create the Playbook `loop_users.yml` in `~/ansible-files` on your control node as your student user and run it.
 We will use the `user` module to generate the user accounts.